wootencl/apidocs-v4/source/includes/_referrals.md

 event.provider.npi | The NPI for the event provider. event.provider.organization_name | The event provider’s name when the provider is an organization. first_name and last_name should be omitted when sending organization_name. event.review | Information about the outcome of a health care services review. event.review.certification_action | Indicates the outcome of the review.
-For example, "certified_in_total" will be returned when the event is certified/authorized. event.review.certification_number | The review certification/reference number. event.review.decision_reason | If the event is not authorized, the reason for that decision. event.type | The type of service being requested.
+For example, "certified_in_total" will be returned when the event is certified/authorized.
+A full list of possible values can be found [below](#certaction). event.review.certification_number | The review certification/reference number. event.review.decision_reason | If the event is not authorized, the reason for that decision.
+A full list of possible values can be found [below](#decision). event.type | The type of service being requested.
 For example, a value of "consultation" would be used when referring to a specialist for an initial consultation. patient.birth_date | The patient’s birth date as specified on their policy. patient.id | The patient’s member identifier.